 Step 5 – Update Your Customer Avatars

 As you talk to people, you’ll inevitably be wrong about many assumptions.
 That’s great!
 You’re learning and growing.
-So now, update your customer avatars, and keep talking as you learn more!
+So now, update your customer avatars, and keep talking as you know more!

 Step 6 – Choose Your Customer Niche

 Finally, after you’ve had enough conversations, you’ll come to the point where you know where you should focus your energy!
 Congratulations!
 You’ve found your customer niche!
 Also, congratulations because you’ve drastically improved your chances of succeeding in business!

-A delivery business can certainly be profitable.
+A delivery business can undoubtedly be profitable.
 There is a lot of needs for a delivery service business in most industries in most countries.
 Like any business, it requires entrepreneurs to research, know the demand, plan accordingly, find customers, and serve them well.
 These are all elements that the entrepreneur needs to take into account.

 There are many types of delivery services in the delivery industry.
-Business owners can do grocery delivery and pickup, online order delivery, courier service, and logistics, food delivery service, be a delivery partner, and much more.
+Business owners can do grocery delivery business, online order delivery, courier service, and logistics, food delivery service, be a delivery partner, and much more.

 The bottom line is starting a business is not easy.
 However, there are things in your control.
 Controlling these variables is crucial.
-Similarly, acknowledging the variables that are not in your control is also crucial.
-In short, what we want to see for you is the increased likelihood of success and decreased likelihood of failure and despair.
-We hope this series of articles will useful to you in this regard.
+Similarly, acknowledging the variables that are not in your possession is also vital.
+In short, what we want to see for you is the increased likelihood of success and decreased chance of failure and despair.
+We hope this series of articles will beneficial to you in this regard.
 As always, let us know if we can help you with anything, and until then, happy route planning!